linode/docs/docs/websites/ror/ror-with-unicorn-and-nginx-on-ubuntu-14.04.md

 		make

-7. Issue the following command and it wil install Ruby:
+7. Issue the following command and it will install Ruby:

 		sudo make install